DuncanBH/IoT-Security-Backend/README.md

 # MongoDB Schema Design
 The MongoDB database will contain two collections, one with the readings of the sound sensor and one with the reading of the motion sensor.

-The sound sensor readings will be sent to the database when the average of a certain number of consecutive readings is above a certain threshold.
-Both the number of readings and the threshold will be determined through testing of the sensors.
-We can potentially use the existing threshold from the binary output as the threshold.
-We could also have a dynamic threshold, that could be based on the average sound over a certain time instead of a fixed one.
+The sound sensor readings will be sent to the database when the average of the readings over the last minute.
+If the sound readings are above 650, it will mark the minute as having had sound.
+Otherwise, it will not.

-Meanwhile, the motion sensor data will be sent when a large enough proportion of recent readings have detected movement.
-Again, the number of readings and the proportion of them needed to be considered as having detected movement are going to need to be determined through further testing.
+Meanwhile, the motion sensor data will be the count of seconds over a minute where motion was detected.
+If more than 40 seconds included movements, the minute will be marked as having had movements.

 # API Endpoints:
 ## Get Sound Levels